JasonJWilliamsNY/biocoding_2015/lessons/dna_extraction_protocol.md

 5. Place your sample tube, together with other student samples, in a balanced configuration in a microcentrifuge, and spin for 1.5 minute.
 6. Carefully pour off supernatant into paper cup or sink.
 Be careful not to disturb the cell pellet at the bottom of the test tube.
 A small amount of saline will remain in the tube.
 7. Use a pipette (yellow/p100) to remove as much of the supernatant as possible without disturbing the pellet.
-8. Add 300ul of the Tissue and Cell Lysis Solution/Proteinase K (TCL+K) using the provided pestle
+8. Add 300ul of the Tissue and Cell Lysis Solution/Proteinase K (TCL+K)

 ****